Introduction

 What is meant by being unclean or being ceremonially unclean?

-A person who was unclean was not allowed to participate in the worship of the Tabernacle (or temple) and was, in a sense, placed in a temporary position of probation.
+A person who was unclean was not necessarily guilty of some sin; the unclean in Numbers 19 certainly weren’t guilty of any wrongdoing.
+They were just not allowed to participate in the worship of the Tabernacle (or temple) and were, in a sense, placed in a temporary position of probation.
 If they failed to deal with their uncleanness, they would be permanently cut off from God’s people.
 In the above instance, Moses taught the people:

 Anyone who touches a corpse, the body of a man who has died, and does not purify himself, defiles the tabernacle of the LORD; and that person shall be cut off from Israel.
 Because the water for impurity was not sprinkled on him, he shall be unclean; his uncleanness is still on him.
 (Numbers 19:13)